mkarajohn/pokimans/README.md

 ## Insructions

-Checkout the branch of your choosing
+1. Checkout the branch of your choosing

 * nextjs
 * vite
 * cra

+2. `npm install`
-Follow the instructions from that branch
+1. Follow the instructions from that branch